Certain Ford Lincoln and Corsair Vehicles Recalled for Software Defects

 Details of the Recall

-This recall affects only vehicles that are equipped with the 360-degree camera.
+This recall affects only vehicles that are equipped with a 360-degree camera.
 Models that have just a rearview camera are not included in this recall.
-Documents from Ford and the National Highway Traffic Safety Administration (NHTSA) state that the automaker is aware of two reported crashes and is not aware of any injuries as a result of this defect.
+Documents from Ford and the National Highway Traffic Safety Administration (NHTSA) state that the automaker is aware of two reported crashes and is unaware of any injuries resulting from this defect.

 The danger of Defective Backup Cameras